-The Cité de la Musique in Paris is a venue which offers music lovers the opportunity to be totally immersed in the music world.
-More than just a venue for music performances, the Cité de la Musique contains the Musée de la Musique which has an important collection of rare musical instruments such as a Stradivarius violin and the Pleyel and Érard pianos belonging to Chopin and Franz Liszt respectively.
+The Cité de la Musique in Paris is a venue where music lovers can totally immerse themselves in the music world.
+More than just a venue for music performances, the Cité de la Musique contains the Musée de la Musique.
+This museum has an important collection of rare musical instruments such as a Stradivarius violin and the Pleyel and Érard pianos belonging to Chopin and Franz Liszt respectively.

 This music venue is located in the Parc de la Villette.
 This popular Paris park is in the 19th arrondissement, just inside the Boulevard Périphérique or Paris ring road.
 Christian de Portzamparc was the architect who designed it.
 It comprises concert halls, exhibition halls and space for workshops and conferences.

 Concerts at the Cité de la Musique

 There are two concert halls at the Cité de la Musique and between them they host some 250 concerts every year.
 Its unique proposition is that it offers an eclectic range of western and eastern music spanning from the Middle Ages to today.
 In addition to world-renowned artists and ensembles from France and abroad, the Cité de la Musique also hosts rare ensembles and unique creations from all over the world.
 See what’s on here at the Cité de la Musique.

 Since 2006, the Cité de la Musique has charge over the management and organization of the programming for the Salle Pleyel, another prestigious Paris concert hall.

-The Musée de la Musique has a collection of over 6,000 instruments is housed in the Musée de la Musique.
-Many of these were inherited from the Conservatoire National de Musique which existed since 1795.
+A collection of over 6,000 instruments is housed in the Musée de la Musique.
+Many of these were inherited from the Conservatoire National de Musique which has existed since 1795.
 Visitors to the museum will be able to see rare and exquisite instruments like Flemish and French harpsichords, pianos belonging to Chopin and Liszt, Baroque guitars, etc. The Musée de la Musique also exhibits concert hall models, audiovisual documents and all other facets of the music world.
 With its free audio-guides you can stroll through the museum on your own or join one of their guided tours.

 A Music Media Library